eropple/key-sealed-envelope/README.md

 # @eropple/key-sealed-envelope

-**IMPORTANT NOTE:** This library has not been bulletproofed for production use.
-It isn't published to NPM (yet, if ever).
-It's likely that some obscure-ish cryptographic implementation attacks may be possible.
-I intend to have some generous friends review it first.

 A TypeScript library for secure message sealing with multiple recipients.
 It's not a new idea, but I couldn't find a library that met my needs; I built this to act as the encrypted core of a Temporal [Data Converter](https://docs.temporal.io/dataconversion) in order to protect a given workload's data from the platform operator.

 The payload is encrypted with a symmetric key (the Content Encryption Key, or CEK), which is then encrypted with a set of all recipients' public keys.
 The envelope is canonicalized and signed.